 Several times during the season we hold various functions including club nights.
 The Team Manager is responsible for promoting these events to the team.
 Further information about these nights will be posted on our website and Facebook, as they arise.

-PRESENTATION NIGHT
+AWARD FUNCTION

-To celebrate the Winter Season we hold 2 presentation nights, 1 for juniors which is held on grand final night and one for seniors which is held the week after the grand final.
-The Club pays for all players, coaches and life members to attend this event.
+To celebrate the Winter Season we hold a special function which is planned for the Saturday after the Grand Final.
+A decision has not been made yet about the style of function this year.
+We will let you know ASAP.

 SMAA PLAYER REGISTRATION AND FEES